 For me, production was never the goal.

-I discovered during my own journey, that by doing the right thing and advocating for better patient health, hygiene production naturally increases as a result.
+I discovered during my own journey, that by doing the right thing and advocating for better patient health, we can increase our own hygiene production.

-Well here are 3 key metrics that I look at.
+Here are 3 key metrics that I look at:

-For example, treating four teeth a day with desensitizing agents =$34,000 over the next year.
+Metric #3: Four teeth treated with desensitizing agents (treating four teeth a day with desensitizing agents =$34,000 over the next year)

 We have so many great tools on the menu to help our high-risk patients.
 And they need all the help they can get.
 We know that, so we need to make sure we’re embracing the tools that we have to help them so they can succeed.